MobileProto16/Mobile-Proto-16/deepdive1/README.md

     else return true;
 }
 ```
 Since the 6th fibonnaci number is 8, if `fib` is not 8, then my test has failed.
 In Android, your unit tests will be a little different.
 Since some things you want to test will be more complex than checking Fibonnaci numbers, you'll probably have to use a testing library/framework specific to Android.
-Even for `fibTest` you can .
+Even for `fibTest` you can use a libary/framework (a certain library is commonly used for this).
 More on that later!

 ## Why are unit tests important?
 Say you wrote 23 units tests in your code.
 You then add a new feature, and now suddenly 5 of your unit tests aren't passing anymore.
 Unit tests are a clear indicator to show how solidly built your code is, and are very helpful for debugging.
 You can quickly catch errors in your code and lets you verify that the logic is correct.
 They might seem superfluous, but they're easy to implement and prevent you from backtracking/spending a lot of time trying to figure out where things went wrong.